ShiWenber/LLM-Driven-Evolution-of-Reputation-Algorithms/README.md

 norms have matching population-frequency trajectories before producing the figure.

-## v3 Fermi-style LLM evolution experiment
+## agent-type2 Fermi-style LLM evolution experiment

-The entry point `experiments/run_fermi_v3.py` is a command-line launcher for the v3 (full `LLMAgent` class) population evolution with the Fermi imitation selection scheme.
+The entry point `experiments/run_fermi_v3.py` uses a legacy filename and is a command-line launcher for the `agent-type2` (full `LLMAgent` class) population evolution with the Fermi imitation selection scheme.
 It is a thin CLI wrapper over `experiments.v2_quantitative.population.V2EvolutionaryPopulation` and mirrors the production-run script `_run_fermi_3seed_100gen_v3.py` at the repo root.